tnesbitt210/smart-file-templates/README.md

 3. **Create your template files**: Create the template files corresponding to each `template_path` listed above.
 You may use {{mustache_syntax}} to insert variables into your templates.
 An exhaustive list of the available variables can be found in the [Available Variables](#available-variables) section below.
    <br>
-   The folowing template was used in the above demo:
+   The folowing template was used in the above demo:<br>_.templates/react_component.template_
-   _.templates/react_component.template_

    > ```js
    > import React from 'react';